-The 3rd Battalion conducts Phase V of the Special Forces training pipeline - language training.
-Additionally, 3rd Battalion is responsible for all civil affairs and psychological operations training and conducts an extensive regional studies program.

-The 4th Battalion conducts Phase III of the SF training pipeline including the Weapons, Engineer, Communications and Medical Sergeant's courses and the Officer Qualification course.
-The Support Battalion, consisting of 29 different combat service support MOSs allows the training battalions to focus on quality training by providing the logistical, administrative, transportation and facility management support to the Center and School.
-The Joint Special Operations Medical Training Center is responsible for all U.S. Military Special Operations Forces' combat medical training including Army Rangers and Navy SEALS.
-The Noncommissioned Officer Academy prepares enlisted Soldiers for leadership positions in all Army Special Operations Forces including Special Forces, Civil Affairs and Psychological Operations.
+The 3rd Battalion is responsible for all Civil Affairs and Psychological Operations training and conducts an extensive regional studies program.
+The battalion is home to the only Army Special Operations Advanced Individual Training programs for Reserve Component Civil Affairs and Psychological Operations and Active Duty Psychological Operations Soldiers.
+The 4th Battalion, consisting of 29 different combat service support MOSs, allows the training battalions to focus on quality training by providing the logistical, administrative, transportation and facility management support to the Center and School.
+The Special Warfare Medical Group (Airborne) is responsible for all U.S. Military Special Operations Forces' combat medical training including Army Rangers, Army Civil Affairs medics and Navy Corpsmen.
+The Noncommissioned Officer Academy prepares enlisted Soldiers for leadership positions in the Civil Affairs, Psychological Operations and Special Forces.
 Soldiers receive training in leadership skills, military studies, resource management, effective communication, operations and intelligence, unconventional warfare, operational planning, psychological operations and advanced military occupational skills.
-The Center and School conducts more than 100 different courses and trains over 14,000 students annually.
-Since 1963, the John F. Kennedy Special Warfare Center and School has trained Special Operations Forces.
+The Warrant Officer Institute is the only warrant officer branch in the U.S. Army to select and train candidates and provide for their life-long education and development.
+While the Special Forces warrant officer is a master technician of the Special Forces trade, they are the only combat leaders in the Army Warrant Officer Corps.
+An integral role for the Center and School is the development of training programs taught within USAJFKSWCS.
+The Directorate of Training and Doctrine is responsible for the production of 36 Field Manuals and 80 pieces of Army Special Operations doctrine.
+The Directorate of Special Operations Proponency serves to keep the Army Special Operations community relevant and healthy.
+The directorate is tasked with developing and implementing personnel career plans and programs, which optimize the Army Special Operations branches.
+The Special Warfare Center and School conducts more than 100 different courses and trains more than 10,000 students annually.